strautomator/web/README.md

     $ make run

 If any required settings are missing or wrongly set, you'll get alerted on the console.
+When running locally (NODE_ENV is development), all features dependent on scheduled functions will run at startup.

 ## Deployment